PoisotLab/ms_network_prediction/manuscript.md

 # A Roadmap Toward Prediction of Ecological Networks across Space and Time

-Below we focus on and discuss integrating what we envisage to be the key areas towards conceptualising and predicting ecological networks (@fig:conceptual).
+Below we focus on and discuss integrating what we envisage to be the conceptual and methodological pathway towards better conceptualization and prediction of ecological networks (@fig:conceptual).
-With a particular focus on using machine learning approaches in the modelling process, the relationship between species interactions and network structure, and how we would incorporate this across space.
+Below we provide a primer on predictive network ecology, with particular focus on using machine learning approaches in the modeling process, in order to provide a path forward toward building models to predict ecological networks and interactions and to better understanding the relationship between species interactions and network structure.

 ![LEGEND GOES HERE](figures/conceptual.png){#fig:conceptual}